Skip to main content

 1983, October 25 - The United States invades Grenada, known as Operation Urgent Fury, in response to a coup.
 More

-1984, October 31 - Indira Gandhi, Prime Minister of India was assassinated by her own bodyguards and Sikh nationalists, purportedly to avenge the humiliation of Sikhs and the desecration of the Golden Temple during Operation Blue Star in June of that year.
+1984, October 31 - Indira Gandhi, Prime Minister of India is assassinated by her own bodyguards and Sikh nationalists, purportedly to avenge the humiliation of Sikhs and the desecration of the Golden Temple during Operation Blue Star in June of that year.
 She was the first and, to date, the only female Prime Minister of India.
 Indira Gandhi was the daughter of Jawaharlal Nehru, the first prime minister of India.
 Despite her surname Gandhi, she is not related to the family of Mahatma Gandhi.
 More

 1985, October 7 - Four terrorists from the Arab Liberation Front, hijack the Italian cruise ship MS Achille Lauro shortly after it left Alexandria, Egypt.
 During the hijack the terrorists killed Leon Klinghoffer, a disabled American man who was in a wheelchair.
 More